donnafearles-tech/Optima_cook/README.md

 ### Local Development Authentication

-To use the AI features that rely on Vertex AI during local development, you need to provide application default credentials.
+To use the AI features that rely on Vertex AI during local development, you need to provide application default credenorigin tials.
 Run the following command in your terminal:

 ```bash
 gcloud auth application-default login